MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-12-mobile-foundation-bluemix-configuration-with-onprem-analytics-server.md

 3. Install a suitable IPSec compliant VPN client on your on-premises gateway machine.
 You would then need to configure the VPN client on the on-premises gateway to connect with the VPN service on Bluemix.
 Make sure that the data center running the analytics service is reachable from the VPN gateway machine using the private network.
 It should be in the same subnet as gateway machine.

-4. Create an instance of MobileFirst server on Bluemix using Mobile Foundation service offering and configure the details of the analytics server.
+4. Create an instance of MobileFirst Server on Bluemix using Mobile Foundation service offering and configure the details of the analytics server.

  ## Configuring the VPN service